Liouville theorem for bounded harmonic functions on manifolds and graphs satisfying non-negative curvature dimension condition: Introduction

-The observation of the paper is that the reverse Poincar\'e inequality \eqref{eq:reverse Poincare} is sufficient to prove the Liouville theorem for bounded harmonic functions.
-The {\textbf{heuristic argument}} is given as follows: Let $f$ be a bounded harmonic function on $M.$ We may apply \eqref{eq:reverse Poincare} to $f,$ which can be justified by proper approximation.
+In this paper, we will give a new proof of Theorem~\ref{thm:brighton} using semigroup approaches.
+For general Markov semigroups, Bakry and \'Emery \cite{BakryEmery85,Bakry87,BakryGentilLedoux} introduced the so-called $\Gamma$-calculus, and defined the curvature dimension condition mimicking \eqref{eq:eqb}, denoted by $\CCD(K,n)$, and derived various interesting analytic properties of the semigroups under these conditions.
+For a weighted manifold $(M,g,e^{-V}d\vol),$ we denote by $P_t=e^{t\Delta_V}$ the associated heat semigroup.
+In this setting, the $\CCD(0,\infty)$ condition means that $\Ric_V\geq 0.$ It is well-known \cite{BakryGentilLedoux,Wang10} that $\Ric_V\geq 0$ is equivalent to or where the latter is called the reverse Poincar\'e inequality.
+We will use the reverse Poincar\'e inequality to give a proof of Theorem~\ref{thm:brighton} in Section~\ref{sec:Brighton}.
+The {\textbf{heuristic argument}} is as follows: Let $f$ be a bounded harmonic function on $M.$ We may apply \eqref{eq:reverse Poincare} to $f,$ to be justified by proper approximation.
 By the semigroup property and the boundedness of $f$, the right hand side of \eqref{eq:reverse Poincare} is bounded above by a constant $C$ independent of $t.$ Moreover, by the harmonicity of $f,$ $P_t f=f,$ which implies that This yields that $|\nabla f|\equiv 0$ and hence $f$ is constant.

-In the following, we introduce the setting of graphs, see \cite{HuaLin17} for notation, and apply the previous argument to the discrete case.
+In the following we introduce the setting of graphs, see \cite{HuaLin17} for notation, and adapt the previous argument to the discrete case.
 Let $(V,E)$ be a connected, undirected, combinatorial graph with the set of vertices $V$ and the set of edges $E.$ We say $x,y\in V$ are neighbors, denoted by $x\sim y,$ if there is an edge connecting $x$ and $y.$ The graph is called \emph{locally finite} if each vertex has finitely many neighbors.
 In this paper, all graphs we consider are locally finite.
 We assign a weight $m$ to each vertex, $m: V\to (0,\infty),$ and a weight $\mu$ to each edge, and refer to the quadruple $G=(V,E,m,\mu)$ as a \emph{weighted graph}.
 We denote by $C_0(V)$ the set of finitely supported functions on $V,$ by $\ell^p(V,m),$ $p\in [1,\infty],$ the $\ell^p$ spaces of functions on $V$ with respect to the measure $m,$ and by $\|\cdot\|_{\ell^p(V,m)}$ the $\ell^p$ norm of a function.